DS-100/su24/syllabus.md

 There are 4 live **lectures** held on Monday, Tuesday, Thursday, and Friday from 9:30am-11:00am in-person in Lewis 100.
 All session recordings, slides, activities, and examples will be uploaded to the course website within 24 hours of the lecture.

 **Lecture participation**: Lecture attendance is graded, we expect you to "participate" in lecture by answering poll questions during the lecture as they are launched.
 We will not be offering an asynchronous lecture participation option.
 - Lecture participation is graded using poll responses on a 0/1 basis.
-Complete at least one participation poll question during the live lecture timeslot (9:30am-11:30am on Monday, Tuesday, Thursday, and Friday).
+Complete at least one participation poll question during the live lecture timeslot (9:30am-11:00am on Monday, Tuesday, Thursday, and Friday).
 As long as you submit a response to at least one poll question in this timeframe, you will receive lecture attendance credit.
-In order to obtain full lecture attendance credit, students need to attend **20 lectures**.
-This policy is in place to account for illness, personal emergencies, or other extenuating circumstances.
+To receive full lecture attendance credit, students only need to attend 20 lectures in total.
+This policy accommodates for situations such as illness, personal emergencies, or other extenuating circumstances.
 - Alternatively, students with low attendance scores may shift this portion (2.5%) of their grade onto their final exam score.
 The instructors will automatically determine which grading policy will maximize a student’s final grade in the course at the end of the semester.
 - Please see the [Policies](#policies) section for more details.